ebiwd/EBI-Framework/README.md

 ## Where to start?
 How to use this?

-Head to the EBI Style Lab and [start at Implementing the EBI Visual Framework](https://www.ebi.ac.uk/style-lab/websites/#implementing-the-ebi-visual-framework).
+Head to the EBI Style Lab and [start implementing the EBI Visual Framework](https://www.ebi.ac.uk/style-lab/websites/#implementing-the-ebi-visual-framework).

 ## What's new in v1.3?

-### Technical changes

-Highlights:
 - Updates to Zurb Foundation 6.4 ([use of Foundation is largely optional](https://www.ebi.ac.uk/style-lab/websites/sample-site/integrations/lite.html))
 - Now with minified (.min) versions of all JS/CSS
 - Better loading of Foundation, foundationExtendEBI, and script.js